bismuthfoundation/Bismuth-FAQ/Hypernodes/HN_PreRelease_0-0-95.md

 Several "colored" lists of parameters can be synced this way over the network, making it easier to react to an emergency situation or evolve some params in response to a significant network change, without any manual intervention from the Hypernodes owners.

+Nothing goes under the radar: all goes through the PoW chain, meaning full traceability and immutability of what params were sent and when.

 ## New config variables

+> **Important reminder**: *Never* edit config.py nor config.default.txt : You only have to create and edit config.txt, this is *YOUR* config and will not change whatever updates.
+Both config.py and config.default.txt will be overwritten on updates.
+Only set in config.txt what you need to setup, never the full var list.

+### AUTO_UPDATE

+Default is True.
+Set `AUTO_UPDATE=False` in your config.txt to disable this feature.
+You will thhen have to monitor and apply the upgrades yourself.

+### ALLOW_QUERIES_FROM

+Default is 127.0.0.1 and two dev operated nodes.
+Some queries can take a significant CPU and DB resources.
+To avoid DoS type attacks, they are limited to a whitelist of source ips.

+No need to change that unless you need to query (hn_client.py, hypernodes command) a specific HN of yours from a specific place.
+Only useful if you know what this means.

+### PYTHON_EXECUTABLE

+This one was there already but no doc.
+If your python invocation is not the standard `python3`, then you can override it there, for instance:

+`PYTHON_EXECUTABLE=/usr/local/bin/python3.7`

 ## Hard Fork
 A small Hark fork will be activated on Sept 13, 08:00 UTC.